mattcen/2024-11-three-django-apps-in-a-trenchcoat/slides.md

 Luke <!-- .element: style="color: red" -->

-a. inform participants of the awesome activities on offer by creating a website for STS
+- first Django app, a nice and simple concept

-The first Django app, a nice and simple concept.
+- create a website for STS to inform participants of the awesome activities on offer

 ----
 <!-- .slide: data-timing="30" -->